swift-serverless/Breeze/README.md

 Each lambda will be initialized with a specific `_HANDLER` and it will run the code to implement the required logic needed by one of the CRUD functions.
 The code needs to be packaged and deployed using the referenced architecture.

+### Optimistic locking

+Optimistic locking is a strategy to ensure that the BreezeCodable Item is not updated by another request before updating or deleting it.
+The fields `updatedAt` and `createdAt` are used to implement optimistic locking.
+Refer to the [DynamoDB documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBMapper.OptimisticLocking.html) for more details.

 ## Lambda package with Swift Package Manager

 To package the Lambda is required to create a Swift Package using the following `Package.swift` file.